redeclipse/redeclipse.github.io/docs/FAQ.md

 ## How did they take away their own flag?

-In [capture](Capture-the-Flag) games, you can press **F** (per default) to pick up the flag in your own base, so the enemy cannot reach it that easily.
+In ~~[capture](Capture-the-Flag)~~ games, you can press **F** (per default) to pick up the flag in your own base, so the enemy cannot reach it that easily.
 The same button can also be used to drop a flag you carry, be it yours or the enemy's.

-## Why are there no ammo and health pickups?
+## Why are there no health pickups?

-In Red Eclipse, players have an unlimited supply of weapon reloads, health regeneration and ~~[impulse](Impulse-Guide)~~ energy.
+In Red Eclipse the player regenerates health and ~~[impulse](Parkour-Guide)~~ energy.
 Therefore, map control is less important, and everyone can focus on the real fun: Capturing that flag, grabbing that bomber ball… or just fragging!

+## Why am I taking damage when no one is near me?

+Your are under the effect of the a negative ~~[status effect](Status-Effects)~~.

 ## A green beeping thing obscured my vision - what the heck?